alisdairjsmyth/automate-dv-demo/README.md

 This is an example dbt project, based on the downloaded project [AutomateDV](https://github.com/Datavault-UK/automate-dv), demonstrating the creation of a Data Vault 2.0 Data Warehouse in Databricks based on the Databricks TPC-H sample dataset.

-It has been updated:
+It has been updated to:
-* To persist dbt documentation in Unity Catalog
+* persist dbt documentation in Unity Catalog
-* To utilise native hashes (binary rather than string)
+* utilise native hashes (binary rather than string)
-* To implement Data Contracts for hub and link materialisations
+* implement Data Contracts for hub and link materialisations
-* To include Constraints definitions of primary keys and foreign keys - so they are reflected in Unity Catalog
+* include Constraints definitions of primary keys and foreign keys - so they are reflected in Unity Catalog
-* To include Data Tests to verify integrity of primary keys and foreign keys
+* include Data Tests to verify integrity of primary keys and foreign keys
-* To implement snake case naming convention for object and column names
+* implement snake case naming convention for object and column names
-* To apply dbt linting
+* apply dbt formatting and linting
-* To include pre-commit hooks
+* include pre-commit hooks

 ---